About the Course

 In 2013, his book ‘Restoration Stone Carving’ was published, which has come to be regarded as a definitive work on the subject.

-Tracey is a practicing Artist whose work is focused on the human body in the form of drawings, sculpture and installations.
+Tracey is a practising artist whose work is focused on the human body in the form of drawings, sculpture and installations.
 In contrast and as a compliment to her artistic practice, Tracey continues to explore the cut letter in stone with a particular interest in the poetic use of lettering and the combination of lettering with sculptural form.
 Since completing her MA at the Royal College of Art, Tracey has also followed a career as an art lecturer, and is a fully qualified teacher with a PGCE in Further Education.
 She has taught a wide range of art and design workshops to both children and adults in community settings, and in her years spent as an Art College lecturer she has taught across many artistic disciplines.

 The Northern Sculpture Studios